vkumxr/vkumxr.github.io/_tabs/about.md

 title: About
 icon: fas fa-info-circle
 order: 4
----

-## About
+---## About

-I’m an engineering student focused on offensive security, with a strong interest in how real-world systems break and how to secure them.
+I’m an Electronics and Communication Engineering student focused on cybersecurity, with hands-on experience in Linux environments, network analysis, and system-level security concepts.

-My work revolves around Linux environments, offensive security techniques, and security automation.
-I enjoy going beyond surface-level development to analyze system behavior, find weaknesses, and build tools that improve security workflows.
+My work centers on understanding how systems behave at a low level — from analyzing network traffic and identifying vulnerabilities to experimenting with security tools in controlled environments.
+I focus on building practical skills through labs, CTF challenges, and real-world problem solving rather than relying only on theoretical knowledge.

 Current focus areas:
-• Offensive security & penetration testing labs
+• Vulnerability analysis and penetration testing fundamentals
-• Linux internals, networking, and system exploitation
+• Linux internals, networking, and system behavior
-• Security automation using Python, Bash, and scripting
+• Security tooling and workflow automation using Python
-• Web & Android security fundamentals
+• Web and application security basics

 Hands-on experience with:
-• Vulnerability assessment & exploitation labs
+• Vulnerability assessment and controlled exploitation labs
-• Bug bounty methodology and recon techniques
+• Network analysis using tools like Wireshark and Nmap
-• Password cracking, enumeration, and privilege escalation
+• Password cracking, hashing techniques (MD5, SHA), and enumeration
-• Linux-based workflows and system-level debugging
+• System-level debugging and Linux-based workflows

-I’m driven by curiosity and hands-on learning, aiming to grow into a professional cybersecurity engineer who understands systems deeply rather than relying only on tools.
+I’ve also worked on projects involving reverse engineering assistance tools and embedded systems, where I applied security thinking to analyze behavior and identify potential weaknesses.

+My approach to learning is practical and iterative — breaking systems, understanding why they fail, and improving how they can be secured.
+I aim to build a strong foundation in cybersecurity with a focus on real-world systems, networking, and secure system design.

 ---